 17 Ways You're Making Yourself a Target for Scammers

-While scammers are getting more sophisticated with every passing year, that doesn't mean being targeted by one is a foregone conclusion.
-Herein, we've outlined how scammers work and the steps you can take to avoid becoming one of their marks.
+While it's true that scammers are getting more sophisticated, that doesn't mean you can't protect yourself from being a target.
+Herein, we've outlined how scammers work and the steps you can take to avoid becoming their next victim.

-Hackers and scammers are constantly looking for ways to sneak past your security protocols and into your computer.
-That’s why it’s important to always make sure that the programs on your computer are updated.
-As digital security software service Norton explains: “A software vulnerability is a security hole or weakness found in a software program or operating system.
+Online security company Norton says: "A software vulnerability is a security hole or weakness found in a software program or operating system.
 Hackers can take advantage of the weakness by writing code to target the vulnerability."
-In other words, a hacker can easily exploit your older software's security failings to take over your computer and steal your data.
+In other words, a hacker can easily exploit your old software's security failings to take over your computer and steal your data.

 Scammers aren't just sitting around and guessing at your passwords until they get them right.
-Rather, notorious hacker organizations will hack the security systems of big brands like Target—and once they've successfully done that, they will attempt to use your password on all of your other accounts.
+Rather, they will hack the security systems of big brands like Target—and once they've successfully done that, they will attempt to use your password on all of your other accounts.

 If you're worried that you won't be able to remember multiple passwords for different accounts, IT expert Liz Rodriguez suggests using a password manager site like LastPass, which will safely encrypt your data.